dynamid/demo-mapreduce/3-k3s/README.md

 For the sake of this demo, use:
 **$** ./mapreduce.sh ../input-text/a-tale-of-two-cities.txt

-NB: the input-file is limited in size.
-The "input-text/a-tale-of-two-cities_short.txt" file is a big enough test file, yet not too big that the program couldn't process it.
+NB: As previously mentionned (if you read everything), the original novel is too long to be processed by the program as it is.
+Therefore we have shortened it.

 A future version of the program will overcome this limitation by passing to curl a file instead of a series of words.